fschaeck/certbot-dns-hover/README.rst

 This user must have two factor authentication enabled and the TOTP secret must be put into the credentitals file (see below) for the plugin to be able to create the TOTP token for login.

-Also the domain in questions needs to configured to use the name servers of hover.com to be able to create and delete the TXT records.
+Also the domain in questions needs to be configured to use the name servers of hover.com to be able to create and delete the TXT records.

 .. _Hover: https://www.hover.com/